-1. I start from creating a query for the first group absolutely the same way as described in the previous example:
+1. I start by creating a query for the first group absolutely the same way as described in the previous example:

-2. The first group is ready and I add the UNION operator which is used to include group of different keywords that should come from two different sources in one search.
+2. The first group is ready and I add the UNION operator which is used to include a group of different keywords that should come from two different sources in one search.
 The second query with its own operators follows UNION:

-3. After that we complete the query by adding the negative keyword and the source for the second group:
+3. After that we complete the query by adding the excluded keyword and the source for the second group:

-Example 3: Add several negative keywords for a group of keywords
+Add several excluded keywords for a group of keywords